-If additional exam(s) or additional training is allowed, it must be taken prior to the next time the course is offered, and prior to taking advance courses or clinical rotation courses in that subject area.
+If additional exam(s) or additional training is allowed: it must be taken prior to the next time the course is offered, and prior to taking advance courses or clinical rotation courses in that subject area.
+An "Incomplete" will be entered in the final grades until course requirements have been met.
 If unsuccessful on the additional exam(s) or if the additional training is not sufficient for passing the course, the course must be repeated the next time it is offered.
 If the course to be repeated is a clinical rotation course, the repeat will be after all other rotation courses have been successfully completed.